benkeen/generatedata/packages/cli/README.md

 ### Local dev

-`yarn build`
+`npm run build`

 -
 - This generates the build artifacts.

 Note: requires the main client/ application to have been built first.
-To do that just run `yarn build` in the root of the repo.
+To do that just run `npm run build` in the root of the repo.

-- `yarn dev` - runs index.ts for testing purposes
+- `npm run dev` - runs index.ts for testing purposes
-- `yarn test`
+- `npm run test`

 ### Other scenarios